Icarogamer2441/gemiCoder/README.md

 # Modify existing files
 Add error handling to the login function

+# Create web interfaces (after /is-web)
+Create a login page with animations
+Create a responsive dashboard
+Add a contact form with validation

 # Run terminal commands
 Run the tests for the auth module